-Anyway, whatever the origin of the name, it's delicious and easy to make in the slow cooker (affiliate link to what happens to be one of my FAVORITE kitchen tools).
+Anyway, whatever the origin of the name, it's delicious and easy to make in the slow cooker.

 Some recipes will tell you that you have to cook the meat once, then let it cool, shred it, then cook it AGAIN with the sauce.
 I prefer my slow cooker method to save time and dirty dishes!

 This recipe is gluten-free, dairy-free, paleo/primal, and suitable for the 21-Day Sugar Detox or Whole30.
 This is also a great recipe to make in a big batch and then freeze into portions that will taste great as-is, but I also enjoy reheating it with fresh peppers, onions, and/or tomatoes to improve the texture, especially if I'm eating it alone.

 Easy Slow Cooker Cuban Ropa Vieja

 - 2-4 lbs grass-fed beef (chuck roast, brisket, or flank steak)

 - 2 bell peppers (any color you like)

 - one 26.46 oz box Pomi chopped tomatoes

 - 1/4-1/2 head garlic, pressed or finely minced